Human Resources Policies

 Substance Abuse Testing

 When it has been established by Franklin & Marshall that testing an employee for drug and/or alcohol use is warranted based on reasonable suspicion of violation of this policy, the College will require the employee to undergo testing.
-Before testing is required, the supervisor/department manager is to consult with the Associate Vice President or Assistant Director, Human Resources.
+Before testing is required, the supervisor/department manager is to consult with the HR Department.
 Reasonable suspicion testing may be based upon:

-Whenever possible, a supervisor who suspects an employee is under the influence of a drug or alcohol while working is to immediately contact his/her department manager, or the Associate Vice President or Assistant Director, Human Resources, to witness the employee's behavior.
+Whenever possible, a supervisor who suspects an employee is under the influence of a drug or alcohol while working is to immediately contact his/her department manager, or the HR Department, to witness the employee's behavior.
 The supervisor must also carefully document what he/she has observed.
 Generally, an employee who is believed to be under the influence while at work will be transported to Lancaster General Hospital for drug and/or alcohol testing.
 A refusal to submit to a drug and/or alcohol test, or refusal to allow results to be released to the College, may result in disciplinary action, up to and including termination of employment.
 Typically, an employee will be suspended without pay pending the results of an alcohol and/or drug test.
-The employee must receive a “negative” test - one that shows the employee is free from impairment due to illegal drugs, illegally prescribed drugs, and alcohol - before being permitted to return to work.
+The employee must receive a "negative" test - one that shows the employee is free from impairment due to illegal drugs, illegally prescribed drugs, and alcohol - before being permitted to return to work.

 If an employee acknowledges that he/she is under the influence while working, the employee will be provided with transportation home.
 Disciplinary action, including a mandatory referral for evaluation and substance abuse treatment, testing for drugs and/or alcohol for some period of time, unpaid time off work, or employment termination, may result.
 In addition, the employee may be required to undergo drug and/or alcohol testing, and obtain a negative test, before returning to work.

-Note: if a supervisor believes an employee is under the influence of drugs or alcohol while at work, the supervisor is to arrange for the employee to be safely transported to Lancaster General Hospital for testing or to the employee's home (after consulting with the Associate Vice President or Assistant Director, Human Resources).
+Note: if a supervisor believes an employee is under the influence of drugs or alcohol while at work, the supervisor is to arrange for the employee to be safely transported to Lancaster General Hospital for testing or to the employee's home (after consulting with the HR Department).

 Testing will be conducted by Lancaster General Hospital (LGH) Occupational Medicine, Health Campus, 2110 Harrisburg Pike, 544-3155.
 After normal business hours, testing will be done at Lancaster General Hospital, 555 North Duke Street, 544-5122.
 LGH will test for specific drugs and use testing methods based on Department of Transportation testing regulations.
 Alcohol testing is done via a breath test.
 Testing for illegal drugs is done via a urine test.
 Collection methods are designed to help assure the individual's privacy, and the validity of test results.
 Positive tests are confirmed by LGH, through an additional test, before being reported to the College.
 LGH will provide an employee being tested with the opportunity to disclose any prescription medications he/she has taken which might affect test results.

-Test results will be reported to the Associate Vice President, Human Resources by LGH, or to the Assistant Director, Human Resources in the AVP's absence.
+Test results will be reported to the HR Department by LGH.
 Test results will be shared with the employee's supervisor and/or department manager as necessary.
 The employee will be provided with the written test results.
 The results of the testing will become part of the employee's medical file, but not the employee's personnel file.
 The College will respect the confidentiality of the test results and treat test results in accordance with relevant local, state, and federal medical privacy regulations.

 A "positive" test - one that indicates the tested employee was under the influence of alcohol or an illegal drug, including a prescription drug which was not legally prescribed for the employee - will generally result in disciplinary action.
 Such disciplinary action may include a mandatory referral for evaluation and substance abuse treatment, additional testing for drugs and/or alcohol for some period of time, unpaid time off work, or employment termination.